Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 What is the existence of such a word in the first place supposed to suggest? to imply? to convey?

-Those additional questions should help to demonstrate that the denotation of "taxpayer" is irrelevant.
+Those additional questions should help to demonstrate that the denotation of "taxpayer" is irrelevant - or, as we shall see, that the connotation is the denotation.
 The denotation of the word "taxpayer" is stripped of all implications, all cultural and political context, but it's the cultural and political implications of the term – the connotation of the term – that constitute its true meaning.

 Even "citizen" signifies exclusions that are problematic, but why would you want to create a separate sub-class among citizens?

-Even when limited to citizens, "taxpayer" implies the existence of citizens who do not pay taxes - or citizens who don't pay as much in taxes as other citizens do, perhaps because they simply don't have enough money.
+Even when limited to citizens, "taxpayer" implies the existence of citizens who do not pay taxes - or, more relevantly, citizens who don't pay as much in taxes as other citizens do, perhaps because they simply don't have enough money.

 Why would you want to imply such a thing?